 One of the states found in the south is Tennessee, considered one of the loveliest regions in America.
-Tennessee takes pride of its plethora attractions evenly spread in all its districts, towns and cities.
-Called “The Volunteer State,” the region plays host to some of United States’ most important destinations and attractions including the Great Smoky Mountains.
+Tennessee takes pride in its plethora attractions evenly spread in all its districts, towns, and cities.
+Called “The Volunteer State,” the region plays host to some of the United States’ most important destinations and attractions including the Great Smoky Mountains.
 With so much to see and do, what Tennessee guarantees is a fun-filled escapade.

 There is a multitude of attractions in Tennessee, but to make the most out of the trip, the most important and top destinations must be in the priority list.
 The Great Smoky Mountains is arguably the jewel of Tennessee, catering to all nature-lovers and adventure enthusiasts.
 Within its premises, most especially in Gatlinburg and Pigeon Forge, tourist attractions are aplenty, allowing a network of outdoor activities to take place.
 The homesteads in the Cades Cove area are one of the most popular sports in the Great Smoky Mountains, as well as it’s wildlife and its lush forests.
 Having the highest peak of the state within its bounds, this is the best venue to see the breath-taking sight of the state’s landscape.

 Chattanooga is another spot that exudes interesting natural aura.
 It is where the Lookout Mountain is found, as well as an underground cavern that leads to the mystical Ruby Falls.
 The wonders of the falls is beyond compare, as its distinctive feature is its red tint, probably the reason why it is named Ruby Falls.
 This is also where the stunning rock formation of the Rock City is found, as well as the Fairyland Cavern which is an indoor glow-in-the-dark attraction of Chattanooga.
 In the Downtown, The Tennessee Aquarium is not to be missed.